Ismaestro/ampjucks/README.md

 ## Dist folder

-Build task create two different folders with the HTML files one per language.
+Build task creates two different folders with the HTML files one per language.
 Deploy this folders the way you like the most.

 ## Contributing
 - Please see the CONTRIBUTING file for guidelines.